 Likelihood of pregnancy

-- Women are twice as likely to get pregnant each cycle when they drink less than one cup of coffee a day compared to moderate coffee drinkers
+- Women are twice as likely to get pregnant each cycle when they drink one cup (or less) of coffee a day than moderate coffee drinkers.

-- Increasing coffee intake reduces a women’s chance of conceiving ii
+- Increasing coffee intake reduces a woman’s chance of conceiving. ii

-- Having over 500 mg of caffeine a day makes it take (on average) over 9½ months longer to get pregnant iii
+- Over 500 mg of caffeine a day makes it take (on average) over 9½ months longer to get pregnant. iii

 Risk of miscarriage

-- Women who have over 375 mg of caffeine a day are over twice as likely to have spontaneous miscarriages as women who have less than 200 mg of caffeine a day vi
+- Women consuming over 375 mg of caffeine a day are over twice as likely to have spontaneous miscarriages as women consuming under 200 mg caffeine a day. vi

 The amount of caffeine in foods and drinks varies, but a general guide to caffeine content is: viii